 There have been a notable number of partnership successes to date:

-- Four charity business awards won over 2 years and Steve Tollerton awarded Trainer of the Year at the Rail Staff Awards 2012
+- Six charity business awards in three years and Steve Tollerton awarded Trainer of the Year at the Rail Staff Awards 2012

 - More than 550 courses delivered to over 6,000 railway industry staff in the first 4 years